inigogrch/dsci-workflow-automation/CONTRIBUTING.md

 For help, open an issue on GitHub.

 We appreciate your contributions—thank you for helping improve our project, U.S. Adult Census Income Prediction with Logistic Regression!

+We will review pull requests within 7 days.

+All contributors must abide by our CODE_OF_CONDUCT.md.